ckaotik/Broker_Garbage/readme.txt

 -----------------
 Broker_Garbage supports a hand full of slash commands.
 These are /garbage or short, /garb.
 Parameters supported:

-	/garb format <formatstring>
+	/garbage format <formatstring>
-See information on this one above, in part 7.
+See information on this one above, in part 8.

-	/garb option -or- /garb options -or- /garb menu -or- /garb config All of these just open up the config window ;)
+	/garbage option -or- /garbage options -or- /garbage menu -or- /garbage config All of these just open up the config window ;)

-	/garb limit <itemLink or itemID> <amount>
+	/garbage limit <itemLink or itemID> <amount>
 This will add the corresponding item to the character's include list and add a limit to it.

-	/garb glimit -or- /garb globallimit
+	/garbage glimit -or- /garbage globallimit
 Same as the above, just adds the item to the global include list.

-	/garb value <value in copper> -or- /garb minvalue <value in copper>
-Sets the minimum item value in order for the item to be looted.
-'0' means every item may be looted.
-This only works if the Loot Manager is active.
+	/garbage tooltiplines -or- /garbage numlines
+Sets the number of lines the tooltip will display.
+This setting can also be changed in the options panel.

+	/garbage tooltipheight -or- /garbage height
+Sets the height of the LDB tooltip.
+This setting can also be changed in the options panel

 11. How you can help
 -----------------